Business development: Background

-In practice, the term business development and its actor, the business developer, have evolved into many usages and applications.
-Today, the applications of business development and the business developer or marketer tasks across industries and countries, cover everything from IT-programmers, specialized engineers, advanced marketing or key account management activities, and sales and relations development for current and prospective customers.
-For this reason, it has been difficult to discern the unique features of the business development function and whether these activities are a source of profits.
+In practice, the term business development and the role of the business developer have evolved to encompass a wide range of applications.
+Today, the responsibilities associated with business development vary across industries and countries, often including tasks performed by IT programmers, specialized engineers, advanced marketers, key account managers, and professionals involved in sales and relationship management with current and prospective customers.
+As a result, it has become challenging to clearly define the unique characteristics of the business development function and to determine whether these activities directly contribute to profitability.

 Recent systematic research on the subject has outlined that the contours of an emerging business development function with a unique role in the innovation management process.
 The business development function seems to be more utterly matured in high-tech, and especially the pharma and biotech industries.

 Professionals

 The business developer is concerned with the analytical preparation of potential growth opportunities for the senior management or board of directors as well as the subsequent support and monitoring of its implementation.
 Both in the development phase and the implementation phase, the business developer collaborates and integrates the knowledge and feedback from the organization's specialist functions, for example, research and development, production, marketing, and sales to assure that the organization is capable of implementing the growth opportunity successfully.
 The business developers' tools to address the business development tasks are the business model answering "how do we make money" and its analytical backup and roadmap for implementation, the business plan.

 Business development professionals frequently have had earlier experience in sales, financial services, investment banking or management consulting, and delivery; although some find their route to this area by climbing the corporate ladder in functions such as operations management.
 Skill sets and experience for business-development specialists usually consist of a mixture of the following (depending on the business requirements):